 7 – Forgetting About Resort Restaurants

 So excited to hit the theme parks that you haven’t stopped to think about what your Disney Resort offers for dining?
 From in-room dining to superb high-end restaurants, check out your resort dining options in advance and add them to your reservation list.
 Some of our very favorite restaurants like ‘Ohana, California Grill, Olivia’s Café, and Whispering Canyon are located at Disney Resorts.
 TIP – even though it is a Disney Resort restaurant, reservations do fill up quickly for some locations.
 Book at the 180-day mark for resort restaurants too!

 8 – Skipping Character Dining

 Editor’s Note: During the phased reopening of Walt Disney World, character greetings are temporarily suspended.
-Only Chef Mickey’s, Topolino’s Terrace’s Breakfast a la Art, Minnie’s Seasonal Dine at Hollywood & Vine, and Garden Grill offer modified character dining experiences.
+Only Chef Mickey’s, Topolino’s Terrace’s Breakfast a la Art, Hollywood & Vine, Tusker House, and Garden Grill offer modified character dining experiences.
 Dinner shows are also temporarily suspended.

 At least once, if not a bunch more… we recommend trying character dining.
 We’ve heard time and time again that couples without children pass on character dining.
 Sure, it might be geared towards children but that doesn’t mean adults won’t have an awesome time.
 The food is bountiful and delicious and the experience is well worth the price!
 TIP – looking for an entertaining meal without Disney characters?
 Check out one of the two most popular dinner shows: Hoop-Dee-Doo Musical Revue or Spirit of Aloha.